 And of course, I’m packing everything in some packing cubes.
 If you haven’t used packing cubes before, trust me, they will change your life!

-You can easily adapt this list to accommodate a Europe backpacking list, a Paris packing list or even work out what to pack for winter in Europe.
-Use the principles, and the number of items I’ve outlined, and choose something that fits with your personal fashion style, your travel style and when you are travelling.
+You can easily adapt this list to accommodate a Europe carry on backpack packing list, a Paris packing list or even work out what to pack for a trip to Europe in winter.
+Use these principles for how to pack for Europe, and the number of items I’ve outlined, and choose something that fits with your personal fashion style, your travel style and when you are travelling.